douglasrizzo/dodo_detector/README.rst

 For the TensorFlow-based object detectors:

-- if you plan to run this on ROS, or use Python 2.7, or TensorFlow 1: `TensorFlow Object Detection API v1 <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md>`__
+- if you plan to use Python 2.7 and TensorFlow 1: `TensorFlow Object Detection API v1 <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md>`__
-- if you plan on running this with TensorFlow 2: `TensorFlow Object Detection API v2 <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md>`__
+- if you plan to use Python 3 and TensorFlow 2: `TensorFlow Object Detection API v2 <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md>`__

 Follow their respective documentation pages to install them.